PavelNovotny/elasticsearch-play/README.md

 # elasticsearch-play
-playing with elasticsearch in node
+playing with elasticsearch in node, using for bulk operation now mainly.